Business Management (BUS)

 Typically offered in Fall, Spring, and Summer

 The use of computing in businesses is rapidly evolving.
-This course is designed to equip students with foundational knowledge to bring them to pace to current trends in this area.
-The course focuses on topics on how business computing solutions are built and used.
-Furthermore, the course will expose students to current business technologies and issues related to the development and use of these technologies.
-The course covers topics in Information Systems (IS) in organizations, current trends in the design and use of data/databases, Information Security and ethical challenges, current global trends in IS development and use along with key technical IS concepts.
+This course is designed to equip students with foundational knowledge in Information Systems to bring them to pace to the current trends.
+The course focuses on topics on how business computing solutions are evolving, built and used.
+Furthermore, the course will expose students to recent trends in business technologies.
+The course topics include Information Systems (IS) in organizations, design and use of data/databases, cloud computing, Information Security and ethical challenges, business intelligence and impact of AI on businesses, current global trends in IS development and use, along with key technical IS concepts.

 Typically offered in Fall, Spring, and Summer